plurid/deon/packages/deon-javascript/README.md

 <br />

-`deon` is a notation format for structured strings.
+`deon` is a notation format for structured data.

 `deon` is intended to be: